-- It is recommended that FRCPath Part 2 is attempted for the first time towards the end of the first year of higher infection training. - The FRCPath Part 2 examination must be passed before completion of the training programme.
+- It is recommended that FRCPath Part 2 is attempted for the first time towards the end of the first year of HIT. - The FRCPath Part 2 examination must be passed before completion of the training programme.

 The precise timing for each trainee should be based on their individual progress and agreed with educational and clinical supervisors.